Updated: Aug 4

 Where to stay in Sedona

+We've stayed twice at Amara Resort and once at Enchantment Resort, and I love them both!
+Amara is a small resort right in the heart of Upper Sedona, so you can walk to shops and restaurants.
+They have a small pool with gorgeous views and excellent craft cocktails.
 While the pool could get quite crowded and sometimes we had to wait to get a cabana or chairs, we still appreciated the intimacy and convenience of everything being right outside our door.
-The Amara is in Upper Sedona and is a short walk to shops, restaurants, and tour operators.

 Where to eat in Sedona